pasqal-io/qadence/docs/digital_analog_qc/analog-qubo.md

 For that purpose, we use a fully analog circuit composed of two global rotations per layer on different axes of the Bloch sphere.
-The first rotation corresponds to the mixing Hamiltonian and the second one to the embedding Hamiltonian (given by the register coordinates and equivalent to a free evolution of the neutral atom array) in the QAOA algorithm.
+The first rotation corresponds to the mixing Hamiltonian and the second one to the embedding Hamiltonian [^1].
+In this setting, the embedding is realized by the appropriate register coordinates and the resulting qubit interaction.

 ??? note "Rydberg level"
     The Rydberg level is set to *70*.
 We